microsoft/greenlands/Docs/Data-Collection-How-To.md

 ## Uploading tasks in json format

-TODO: how to upload the tasks trough service?
+TODO: how to upload the tasks through service?

 When uploading a task as a .json file you may define all of properties of a Task in a single object.
 Normally, creating a task requires multiple steps with manual input such creating task then editing target blocks through Minecraft.
 This format offers a way to more easily automate the process.